jonnonz1/nz-statute-book/acts/public/2003/land-transport-management-act-2003.md

 Part 5 of the Transit New Zealand Act 1989 is consequentially repealed.

 ### 45 Regulations relating to sections 41 and 42
-The Governor-General may, from time to time, by Order in Council, make regulations providing for any matters contemplated by sections 41 and 42, necessary for the administration of those sections, or necessary for giving those sections full effect.
+(1) The Governor-General may, from time to time, by Order in Council, make regulations providing for any matters contemplated by sections 41 and 42, necessary for the administration of those sections, or necessary for giving those sections full effect.
+(2) Regulations under this section are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### Subpart 2 — Road tolling schemes